-Fanatics Founder and CEO, Michael Rubin, who owns the NBA’s Philadelphia 76ers and the NHL’s New Jersey Devils, is expanding Fanatics’ assets into new markets.MLB to replace Topps with Fanatics in shake-up of trading card industry. www.washingtonpost.com
+Fanatics Founder and CEO, Michael Rubin, who owns the NBA’s Philadelphia 76ers and the NHL’s New Jersey Devils, is expanding Fanatics’ assets into new markets.Inside Fanatics’ drive to conquer the $500 billion sports business. www.fastcompany.com

 Starting in 2026, MLB and MLBPA will work with Fanatics on licensed trading cards.
 Fanatics, valued at $18B, which has a rich history and is the largest of its kind in the sports merchandise industry has extended its assets to include NFT and sports betting, and is looking to go even bigger.

 In addition to MLB and MLBPA, Fanatics is in talks with the NBA, NBAPA, and NFLPA and everyone is expected to make huge returns from the partnership.
 According to a memo sent to players by MLBPA Executive Director, Tony Clark, Major League players are expected to make much more money with the new deal as well.MLB and Fanatics strike trading card license agreement, ending a 70-year run with Topps, per report. www.cbssports.com